LicioLima/LicioLima/README.md

-## Olá!
-Me chamo Lício Lima
+## Hi There, My Name is Lício Lima!

-- Estudante de Análise e Desenvolvimento de Sistemas 💻📱
+- A huge appreciation for languages such as Python 🐍 and R 📊
-- Um enorme apreço pelas linguagens Python 🐍 e R 📊
+- A certain domain and appreciation for database 🏦🎲
-- Iniciando os estudos nesse semestre em Java ☕
+- Systems Analysis and Development Student 💻📱
-- Cientista Político 👨🏻‍🎓
+- Documentation and Requirements Analyst🖥📜
-- DBA Jr.
+- Political Scientist 👨🏻‍🎓

 <div>
   <a href="https://github.com/LicioLima">